showyourwork/showyourwork/docs/contributorguide.rst

 2. Create a conda environment for the docs

 Building the docs includes a few extra libraries that aren't required for |showyourwork|
-users, so its helpful to create a seperate environment for those.
+users, so its helpful to create a separate environment for those.
 You should only ever have to do this step once.

 .. code-block:: bash